• Skip to primary navigation

 Belly River Campground

-The other drive-up campsite in Waterton Lakes National Park is Belly River Campground (which is currently closed, unfortunately.
-But check the link to see if this has changed).
-It should be noted that Belly River campground is not directly in the national park, but along highway 6 near the U.S. border.
+The other drive-up campsite in Waterton Lakes National Park is Belly River Campground.
+It should be noted that Belly River campground is not directly in the national park but along Highway 6 near the U.S. border.

-However, when open, the campground is available on a first-come, first-served basis (no Parks Canada reservations are required), and fills up quickly as there are only 24 sites.
+However, when open, the campground is available on a first-come, first-served basis (no Parks Canada reservations are required) and fills up quickly as there are only 24 sites.
 The campground itself is rustic, although there are outhouses available.
 Groups of 25 or more can reserve camping from mid-May until Labour Day by calling (403) 859-2224 (reservations can be made any time after April 1st).

 Crandell Mountain Campground